 - 3.2.1.
-In accordance with UL, NEC, NEMA, as shown on drawings, and as specified herein. - 3.2.2.
-Raceway systems used for Essential Electrical Systems (EES) shall be entirely independent of other raceway systems.
+In accordance with ULC, CEC, NEC, NEMA, as shown on drawings, and as specified herein. - 3.2.2.
+Raceway systems used for Essential Electrical Systems (EES) shall be entirely independent of other raceway systems. - 3.2.3.
+Support boxes independent of connecting conduits. - 3.2.4.
+Provide correct size of openings in boxes for conduit, mineral insulated cable (MICC) and armoured cable connections.
+Do not install reducing washers.

-3.2.3.
-Install conduit as follows:

-- 3.2.3.1.
-In complete mechanically and electrically continuous runs before pulling in cables or wires. - 3.2.3.2.
-Unless otherwise indicated on the drawings or specified herein, installation of all conduits shall be concealed within finished walls, floors, and ceilings.
+- 3.2.5.
+Vacuum clean interior of outlet boxes before installation of wiring devices - 3.2.6.
+Install conduit as follows: - 3.2.6.1.
+In fully completed mechanically and electrically continuous runs before pulling in cables or wires. - 3.2.6.2.
+Unless otherwise indicated on the drawings or specified herein, installation of all conduits shall be concealed within finished walls, floors, and ceilings. - 3.2.6.3.

-- 3.2.3.3.
 Flattened, dented, or deformed conduit is not permitted.
-Remove and replace the damaged conduits with new conduits. - 3.2.3.4.
-Assure conduit installation does not encroach into the ceiling height head room, walkways, or doorways. - 3.2.3.5.
-Cut conduits square, ream, remove burrs, and draw up tight. - 3.2.3.6.
-Independently support conduit at 2.4 M (8 feet) on centers with specified materials and as shown on drawings. - 3.2.3.7.
-Do not use suspended ceilings, suspended ceiling supporting members, lighting fixtures, other conduits, cable tray, boxes, piping, or ducts to support conduits and conduit runs. - 3.2.3.8.
-Support within 300 mm (12 inches) of changes of direction, and within 300 mm (12 inches) of each enclosure to which connected. - 3.2.3.9.
-Close ends of empty conduits with plugs or caps at the rough in stage until wires are pulled in, to prevent entry of debris. - 3.2.3.10.
-Conduit installations under fume and vent hoods are prohibited. - 3.2.3.11.
+Remove and replace the damaged conduits with new conduits. - 3.2.6.4.
+Assure conduit installation does not encroach into the ceiling height head room, walkways, or doorways. - 3.2.6.5.
+Cut conduits square, ream, remove burrs, and draw up tight. - 3.2.6.6.
+Independently support conduit at 2.4 M (8 feet) on centers with specified materials or as shown on drawings. - 3.2.6.7.
+Do not use suspended ceilings, suspended ceiling supporting members, lighting fixtures, other conduits, cable tray, boxes, piping, or ducts to support conduits and conduit runs. - 3.2.6.8.
+Support within 300 mm (12 inches) of changes of direction, and within 300 mm (12 inches) of each enclosure to which connected. - 3.2.6.9.
+Close ends of empty conduits with plugs or caps at the rough in stage until wires are pulled in, to prevent entry of debris. - 3.2.6.10.
+Conduit installations under fume and vent hoods are prohibited. - 3.2.6.11.
 Secure conduits to cabinets, junction boxes, pull-boxes, and outlet boxes with bonding type locknuts.
 For rigid steel and IMC conduit installations, provide a locknut on the inside of the enclosure, made up wrench tight.
-Do not make conduit connections to junction box covers. - 3.2.3.12.
-Flashing of penetrations of the roof membrane: as shown on the drawings details. - 3.2.3.13.
-Conduit bodies shall only be used for changes in direction, and shall not contain splices.
+Do not make conduit connections to junction box covers. - 3.2.6.12.
+Flashing of penetrations of the roof membrane is shown on the drawing details. - 3.2.6.13.
+Conduit bodies shall only be used for changes in direction, and shall not contain splices. - 3.2.7.
+Conduit Bends: - 3.2.7.1.
+Make bends with standard conduit bending machines. - 3.2.7.2.
+Conduit hickey may be used for slight offsets and for straightening stubbed out conduits. - 3.2.7.3.

-3.2.4.
-Conduit Bends:

-- 3.2.4.1.
-Make bends with standard conduit bending machines. - 3.2.4.2.
-Conduit hickey may be used for slight offsets and for straightening stubbed out conduits. - 3.2.4.3.
 Bending of conduits with a pipe tee or vise is prohibited.

-3.2.5.
+3.2.8.
 Layout and Homeruns:

-- 3.2.5.1.
-Install conduit with wiring, including homeruns, as shown on drawings. - 3.2.5.2.
+- 3.2.8.1.
+Install conduit with wiring, including homeruns, as shown on drawings. - 3.2.8.2.
 Deviations: Make only where necessary to avoid interferences.